April 24, 2013 — Kentucky State Police in Ashland have ruled the death of Nathan Barker, 20, of Olive Hill, an accident.

-In a press release Thursday, KSP Trooper Michael Murriell said that Barker's death was the result of a fall from a cliff.
+In a press release last Thursday, KSP Trooper First Class Michael Murriell said that Barker's death was the result of a fall from a cliff.

 “Throughout the investigation, a substantial amount of evidence was discovered confirming Mr. Barker’s death as accidental in nature,” Murriell said in his press release.
 “Among other things, the evidence consists of cell phone records, autopsy findings, and scene examination.”

 During the examination of the scene, Barker’s cell phone was located.
 After technicians repaired the phone, it was discovered that Barker had attempted to send several text messages describing his vehicle accident and him walking in a wooded area near the accident scene in an attempt to find help.

 Barker indicated in the text messages his location and his unfamiliarity with the wooded area.

 Autopsy findings confirm Barker’s injuries were indicative of a fall from a cliff.
 Further findings from the autopsy state there was no evidence of foul play in his death.

 Barker's body was found in a remote location about two miles up Airport Road, off KY 7 in October 2012, less than two miles from where his car was found 15 months before.